-We know and accept that our spiritual guide: the deity, or the power that guides us and speaks to our soul, matters only to each of us as an individual.
-That which brings us comfort, wholeness and hope is ours alone.
+We know and accept that the power that guides us and speaks to our soul, matters only to each of us as an individual.
+That which brings us comfort and hope is ours alone.

 The all-inclusive invocation does not invoke a diety, or promote the beliefs of one religion while excluding the beliefs of others.
 The invocation reflects the diversity of people that make up our community and calls upon the city leaders to embrace the whole of their constituency.